cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ### Positive Consequences

-* Leveraging best practice for auth.
+* Leverages best practice for auth now and in the future.
-* Best trade off between styling and secure authentication.

 ### Negative Consequences

 * Additional policy customisations would be required to fully customise the flow of the registration and login process (see links).
+* Standalone HTML/CSS files will be need to be managed and uploaded to / updated in the Azure Directory

 ## Pros and Cons of the Options